htacg/tidy-html5/README/API_AND_NAMESPACE.md

 ## Behind the scenes

 The first thing we need to do is have the internal version of the function that we want to add.
-Tidy has module that handles localization: `language.h/c`.
+Tidy has a module that handles localization: `language.h/c`.
 In the header is where we define the interface to LibTidy, which should be namespaced according to the discussion above.
 We can declare:

 ~~~
 ctmbstr TY_(tidyLocalizedString)( uint messageType );